BLOG

 Solutions Consultant

 Andrew is an experienced revenue recognition consultant.
-Well-versed in ASC 606 revenue recognition rules and requirements.
-He has over a decade of GL accounting experience with a heavy focus on revenue recognition.
+He has extensive knowledge of ASC 606 revenue recognition regulations and criteria and more than ten years of expertise in GL accounting, with a strong emphasis on revenue recognition.

 Related Resources